Why do you think the state decided to revise its intent to issue a cease and desist today?

 The intent is unclear.
 I think there is even conflicting opinion in Tallahassee on this.

 We have complied on anything asked and submitted a mountain of paperwork to support everything that occurred.
 The revision is the same notice [we received a year ago] to not sell Prime Travel Protection policies.
 We stopped doing that six months before the first intent was issued.

-A fresh round of public records released by the state of Florida’s Department of Financial Service this morning reveals a "medal count" of complaints against travel agencies alleged to have sold illegal travel insurance, as well as the number of claims and their estimated value.
+A fresh round of public records released by the state of Florida’s Department of Financial Service this morning reveals the number of consumer complaints against travel agencies alleged to have sold illegal travel insurance, as well as the claims paid and their estimated value.

 Palm Coast Travel had just three claims worth $27,787 — far below those of other large travel agencies such as Vacation Superstore (33 claims worth $131,061) and Legendary Journeys (174 claims worth $503,957).
 That figure suggests Palm Coast Travel, which also does business as Smartcruiser.com, aggressively moved to settle claims related to its alleged sale of illegal Prime Travel Protection products even before Florida regulators stepped in.